WP Full Pay - Stripe plugin for WordPress

 One-time payments

-One-time or one-off payment forms are ideal for straightforward transactions where your customers pay a single fee for a product or service.
+One-off payment forms are ideal for straightforward transactions where your customers pay a single fee for a product or service.

 Refer to our support article to learn how to create one-time payment forms.